Ladvien/ladvien.github.io/_posts/2017-07-19-sql-r-working-excel-libraries.md

                        DOB=c("2010-01-01", "1999-1-1", "1992-04-01"))
 ##################################################################
 ##################################################################

+# Create a workbook to contain the worksheet(s).
 peopleWorkbook <- loadWorkbook("People.xlsx",  create = TRUE)
+# Create and name the worksheet.
 myPeopleWorksheet <- createSheet(peopleWorkbook, "My People")
+# Add the data to the worksheet, put it in the workbook, save it to the computer.
 writeWorksheetToFile("People.xlsx", data = peopleDf, sheet = "My People")
 {% endhighlight %}